 “Greetings Holliday, sorry I’m late.
 The other half of me had to keep the sky lit.
 Do you forgive me?”

-“Yes!” she clutched her backpack straps tight and hopped up and down.
+“Yes!” she clutched her backpack straps tight hopping up and down.

 “Climb aboard!” the moon exclaimed.
 “Is that chocolate milk?”